Ricky Lawless: Career

 He has been credited not only for having trained some of the top Mid-Atlantic independent wrestlers of the 1980s and 90s, but for being one of the standout stars during the final years of the territory-era.
 Dr. Thom Parks, a former referee and well-known "dirt sheet" writer, said in a 2003 interview that Leon "was a party animal, but he was also a very talented grappler.
 I really think he would have went far had he lived longer.
 Jimmy was funny and he could have a four star match versus a broom.
 He really had a lot of talent.
 It's just too bad that more people didn't get to see it.
 Of course, when you party as much as he did and do some of the unwise things he did, you can't expect a long lifespan.
 Even though we didn't see eye to eye on everything, Jimmy was probably my best friend in the wrestling business."

 Death

-On November 30, 1988, Leon was shot to death in Baltimore, Maryland.
+On November 30, 1988, Leon was shot to death in Baltimore, Maryland where he died in the arms of his girlfriend.
 The Toronto Star claimed the murder had been committed by a "former tag team partner."
-Leon's murder, specifically focusing on the aspect of his death at the hands of an irate husband over an extramarital affair, would later appear as an exposé by Hustler ("Shotgun Justice: A Pro Wrestler's Final Fall") in May 1991.
-At the time of his murder, he was still the reigning heavyweight champion for Star Cavalcade Wrestling.
-The title was declared vacant immediately afterwards and won by his former student Axl Rotten after defeating The Psycho in Thomasville, Georgia.
+Leon's murder, specifically focusing on the aspect of his death at the hands of an irate husband over an alleged extramarital affair, would later appear as an exposé by Hustler ("Shotgun Justice: A Pro Wrestler's Final Fall") in May 1991.
+At the time of his murder (at his home with his girlfriend, Christine P.), he was still the reigning heavyweight champion for Star Cavalcade Wrestling.
+After his passing, the title was declared vacant and was won by his former student Axl Rotten after defeating The Psycho in Thomasville, Georgia.